DNNCommunity/DNNDocs/content/developers/mvc-modules/mvc-module-unittest/index.md

 Because MVC controllers are the central business logic of an MVC module, it is a best practice to create automated unit tests to ensure they behave as intended.
 This example illustrates how to create a unit test for your module's MVC controller.

+> [!Note]
-Note: This unit test procedure is applicable only to modules created with the DNN MVC module template.
+> This unit test procedure is applicable only to modules created with the DNN MVC module template.

 ## Prerequisites